 Phra Ruang invented an ingenious new way of transporting this water.
 The water was now brought in lacquered containers of braided bamboo.
-These containers handled the tough transports much better and they usually arrived intact at Angkor.
+These containers handled the tough transports much better, and they usually arrived intact at Angkor.

 Furthermore, Phra Ruang’s ingenuity had made the Khmers suspicious.
-Astrologers told the king that the inventive Thai subject had supernatural powers and was thereby a potential threat to the empire.
+Astrologers told the king that the inventive Thai subject had supernatural powers and was a potential threat to the empire.

-King Indravarman II therefore immediately gave orders to one of his able generals that the threat be eliminated.
-Then the General Phaya Decho also with the magical power to travel underground at great speed took off to Sukhothai.
+King Indravarman II, therefore, immediately gave orders to one of his able generals that the threat be eliminated.
+Then the General Phaya Decho, also with the magical power to travel underground at great speed, took off to Sukhothai.

 Lastly, Phra Ruang sensed that something was going on and went to Sukhothai where he hid as a Buddhist monk in Sukhothai’s largest temple Wat Mahathat มหาธาตุ มหาธาตุ.
-Strangely enough, Phaya Decho appeared in the middle of the monastery, after her journey underground.
-There he met the monk Phra Ruang, who with his magical powers turned the unsuspecting general into a stone.
+Strangely enough, Phaya Decho appeared in the middle of the monastery after her journey underground.
+There he met the monk Phra Ruang, who, with his magical powers, turned the unsuspecting general into a stone.

 Phra Ruang married the Sukhothai ruler’s daughter and won the popular vote for power.

 Sukhothai is often said to be the birthplace of this festival in Thailand.
-Loi Krathong is a full moon festival (the twelfth lunar which normally means November).
+Loi Krathong is an full moon festival (the twelfth lunar, which means November typically).
 It is a period to say grace to the water goddess for bringing abundance with water during the rainy season.
-But it is also a time where you apologize for any wrongdoings or sins if you want to use a Christian term.
+But it is also a time where you apologise for any wrongdoings or sins if you want to use a Christian term.

 Famous for Sukhothai noodle soup with crispy pork.
 My favourite is the Mai Krai Krung.
-They have a variety of noodles but their dry noodles are interesting to try.
+They have a variety of noodles, but their dry noodles are interesting to try.
 This is a very well renowned Thai dessert eatery as well.

 And the Sukhothai Heritage Resort, though a bit far from the historical park but close to the charming airport of Sukhothai.

-Sukhothai is a minor town about 430 kilometres north of Bangkok.
+Sukhothai is a little town about 430 kilometres north of Bangkok.
 It is located by the River Yom, a tributary of the Chao Phraya River.
 The population is about 40,000.
 The town is 12 kilometres east of the historic city of Sukhothai.

-By air, you can fly into Sukhothai Airport with Bangkok Airways from Bangkok, or via Phitsanulok airport but it will be a longer transfer from Phitsanulok to Sukhothai.
+By air, you can fly into Sukhothai Airport with Bangkok Airways from Bangkok or via Phitsanulok airport, but it will be a longer transfer from Phitsanulok to Sukhothai.